 Types of data processed

-The data processing systems and software procedures responsible for running these websites obtain, during normal operations, certain personal data whose transmission is implied when Internet communications protocols are used.
+The data processing systems and software procedures responsible for running these websites and apps obtain, during normal operations, certain personal data whose transmission is implied when Internet communications protocols are used.
 This information is not collected to be associated with the subjects concerned, but, by their very nature, may, through processing and association with data kept by third parties, allow the users to be identified.

-This category of data includes IP addresses or domain names of computers with which users connect up to the site, addresses in notation URI (Uniform Resource Identifier) of the resources requested, the time of the request, the method adopted to submit the request to the server, the size of the file obtained in reply, the numeric code indicating the state of the reply given by the server (successfully completed, error, etc.) and other parameters relating to the operating system and the user’s computer environment.
+This category of data includes IP addresses or domain names of computers with which users connect up to the sites and apps, addresses in notation URI (Uniform Resource Identifier) of the resources requested, the time of the request, the method adopted to submit the request to the server, the size of the file obtained in reply, the numeric code indicating the state of the reply given by the server (successfully completed, error, etc.) and other parameters relating to the operating system and the user’s computer environment.

 Data supplied voluntarily by the user